+Thy goary locks at me.
 Rosse.
 Gentlemen, rise; his Highness is not well.
 Lady.
-Sit worthy friends.
-My Lord is often thus, And hath been from his youth.
+Sit, worthy friends, my lord is often thus, And hath been from his youth.
 Pray you, keep seat.
-The fit is momentary, on a thought He will again be well.
-If much you note him, You shall offend him, and extend his passion.
-Feed, and regard him not. -- Are you a man?
+The Fit is momentary, on a thought He will again be well.
+If much you note him, You shall offend him, and extend his passion; Feed, and regard him not. ---- Are you a man?
+[To Macb. aside.

-[To Macbeth aside.

 Macb.
-Ay, and a bold one, that dare look on That, Which might appal the Devil.
+Ay, and a bold one, that dare look on That, Which might appall the Devil.
 Lady.
 O proper stuff!

-This is the very painting of your fear; [Aside.
-This is the air-drawn-dagger, which you said,
+This is the very Painting of your fear; [aside.
+This is the air-drawn-dagger, which, you said, Led you to Duncan.
+Oh, these flaws and starts (Impostors to true fear,) would well become

-Led you to Duncan.
-Oh, these flaws and starts, Impostors to true fear, would well become A woman's story at a winter's fire, Authoriz'd by her grandam.
-Shame itself!
-Why do you make such faces?
-When all's done, You look but on a stool.
+A woman's story at a winter's fire, Authoriz'd by her grandam.
+Shame it self! ----Why do you make such faces? when all's done, You look but on a stool.
 Macb.
 Pr'ythee, see there!
-Behold! look; lo! how say you?
+Behold! look! loe! how say you?
 [Pointing to the Ghost.

-Why, what care I! if thou can'st nod, speak too. -If Charnel-houses and our Graves must send Those, that we bury, back; our Monuments Shall be the maws of kites.
+Why, what care I! if thou canst nod, speak too. ----If Charnel-houses and our Graves must send Those, that we bury, back; our Monuments Shall be the maws of kites.
 [The Ghost vanishes.
 Lady.
 What? quite unmann'd in folly?
 Macb.
-If I stand here, I saw him.
+If I stand here, I saw him. ----Lady.

-Lady.
 Fie, for shame!
 Macb.
-Blood hath been shed ere now, i' th' olden time,

-Ere human Statute purg'd the gentle weal;
+Blood hath been shed ere now, i'th' olden time, Ere humane Statute purg'd the gen'ral weal; Ay, and since too, Murthers have been perform'd Too terrible for th' ear: the times have been,

-Ay, and since too, Murthers hath been perform'd Too terrible for th' ear, the times have been, That, when the brains were out, the man would die, And there an end; but now they rise again With twenty mortal Murthers on their crowns, And push us from our stools; this is more strange Than such a murther is.
+That, when the brains were out, the man would die, And there an end; but now they rise again With twenty mortal Murthers on their crowns, And push us from our stools; this is more strange Than such a murther is.

 Lady.
-My worthy Lord, Your noble friends do lack you.
+My worthy lord, Your noble friends do lack you.

 Macb.
-I do forget. ----

-Do not muse at me, my most worthy friends, I have a strange Infirmity, which is nothing To those that know me.
+I do forget. ----Do not muse at me, my most worthy friends, I have a strange Infirmity, which is nothing To those that know me.
 Come, Love and Health to all!

-Then I'll sit down: give me some wine, fill full -- I drink to th' general joy of the whole table, And to our dear friend Banquo, whom we miss; Would he were here! to all, and him, we thirst, And all to all.
+Then I'll sit down: give me some wine, fill full ----I drink to th' general joy of the whole table, And to our dear friend Banquo, whom we miss; Would he were here! to all, and him, we thirst, And all to all.